FroztySeven/BetterDiscord/Addons/nativeTitlebarSeven/README.md

 ## nativeTitlebarSeven (Auto update system)
 Credits to [internl](https://github.com/intrnl) for creating the original nativeTitleBar addon

-[Original nativeTitlebar](https://github.com/intrnl/discordAdditions/tree/master/nativeTitlebar) can be found here
+The Original nativeTitlebar can be found [here](https://github.com/intrnl/discordAdditions/tree/master/nativeTitlebar)

 This is an edit by me which has a new discord logo to the right side, smaller caption buttons.